Productivity8 min read· April 22, 2026

 Error: "Invalid API Key"

-Fix: Verify your key is set in environment:
+Verify your key is exported:

 echo $ANTHROPIC_API_KEY